Looking for weekend work? Getting a job as a food demonstrator might be the perfect part time job to compliment your 9-5 schedule.

 - self starter (don’t require a boss watching over you)

-A friend of mine’s husband hires food demonstrators.
-He says these are the things he looks for in a food demonstrator:
+Here’s some advice from a friend who hires food demonstrators.
+He says these are the things he looks for:

 A person who is well groomed, dependable, trustworthy, happy.
 Someone who believes in the product and can sell the customer on it.
 Maybe the customer tastes a roll, and the demo person is smiling just saying, “doesn’t that taste amazing!”